Last updated on May 15th, 2025 at 04:37 pm

 Buying alcohol in convenience stores is a lot more expensive in Indonesia than in other South East Asia countries such as Thailand.

 For example, a 700ml of the local spirit Arak in a shop would set you back 12-17 Euro (220k-300k), which is pretty much the same cost as at home in Ireland.
-If you find cheaper please leave us know!
+If you find cheaper please let us know!

 Transport – How to Get Around the Gili Islands?